SoccerNet-v2: A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos: Benchmark Results

 5. \emph{CALF (det.)}~\cite{cioppa2020context}.
 Since we can see the camera shot boundary detection as a spotting task, we recondition the best spotting method CALF by removing the segmentation module to focus on detection.
 Following a grid search optimization, we use 24-second input chunks of ResNet features and allow at most 9 detections per chunk.

-\mysection{Results.} The leaderboard providing our benchmark results for these tasks is given in Table~\ref{tab:camera-shots-results}.
+\mysection{Results.} We provide a leaderboard of our benchmark results for these task in Table~\ref{tab:camera-shots-results}.
 We further compute the performances per transition type as the mAP for predicted spots grouped by the transition of their closest ground truth.

-Regarding the segmentation, even with 5x more parameters, the basic model performs poorly compared with the adaptation of CALF.
-This indicates that simplistic architectures may not suffice for this task, and that more sophisticated designs can rapidly boost performances.
-For the boundary detection task, Histogram outperforms the other methods, yet it ranks only third on fading transitions where the deep learning-based CALF prevails.
-The learning capacity of CALF may explain the consistency of its performances across the transition types.
-Intensity, Content, and Histogram are intrinsically more tailored for abrupt transitions.
-Intensity and Content are particularly bad on logos, while Histogram still reaches a high performance.
+Regarding the segmentation, even with 5x more parameters, the basic model trails behind CALF.
+Hence, simplistic architectures may not suffice for this task, and more sophisticated designs can rapidly boost performances.
+For the boundary detection, Histogram prevails, yet it ranks only third on fading transitions where the deep learning-based CALF is the best.
+The learning capacity of CALF may explain its performance consistency across transition types.
+Intensity, Content, and Histogram are intrinsically tailored for abrupt transitions.
+Intensity and Content are particularly bad on logos, while Histogram still performs well.